giterdun345/IMServiceProvider/Readme.md

 If you would like to change the size of the document, press Control + '+' to increase the size and press Control + '-' to decrease the size.

+You can find the time and date of the last update in the bottom right hand corner of the document in cell 'F117'

+You can also find a link to the Wrike project in cell 'F116'

+Attachments in the Wrike project are not available in the document, please use the link to navigate back to Wrike to preview, open or download these attachments.

 ### Troubleshooting
 1. I don't see a new document created in Google Drive
   - Make an update in Wrike by making a small change in one of the custom data fields, then check the Drive for a new file

 2. My document did not update
   - Please try not to save the document multiple times within 30 seconds.
 You can but, you could cause the server to be overwhelmed.
+Or, please check that you did not edit the FolderId value in cell 'B118'

 3. I see a green border on my sheet and can't get rid of it.
   - The green border shows you that another user is currently editing that cell.

 <!-- ROADMAP -->